 Which qualities does a person need to be part of your team?

 “To be part of our team, you need to meet demanding criteria.
 Data expertise acquired over at least five years is essential.
 Data is not something that can be learned in a few months or via online courses.
 It's vital to have gained experience on a series of projects presenting a range of problems and complexities.
 A great deal of effort is required to complete projects successfully or resolve data problems.
 A passion for data is a must!”

 “The day starts with a 15-minute daily update to run through the day's activities and check whether there are any glitches to fix.
 After that, each team member focuses on projects which generally require several hours of highly technical work.
 In the afternoon, we identify actions to be scheduled in the next few weeks and circulate information about what stage projects have reached.
 The day ends with meetings with management to review the progress of strategic projects.”

 Please provide us with a specific example of a project

 “One of our projects aims to serve customers better by suggesting a Keytrade Bank product that may be of interest, depending on their profile.
 This type of suggestion is the same as what we see on Amazon or Coolblue in the "customers who bought this item also bought this item" inserts.
 This is for the purpose of sending targeted communications and suggesting a product or service that will interest the recipient.
 These suggestions are obviously produced within a very strict legal framework, and only sent to relevant customers.”

-How has your work been organised during lockdown?
+How is your work being organised during working from home?

-“The team has worked full-time from home from day one of lockdown.
-Everything was in place to allow work to be carried out as if the team were physically in the office.
+“The team has worked full-time from home from day one.
+Everything isin place to allow work to be carried out as if the team were physically in the office.
 To ensure social links are maintained between colleagues, a "coffee meeting" is organised every day.”